 The most welcome change to the Series 2's design is its built-in battery - a feature its predecessor didn't have.
 The battery lasts up to 40 hours and is rechargeable via the wireless charging dock or by connecting the controller to a power source using the USB-C.

-Alongside its premium features, the Series 2 also feels premium, weighing in at 345g.
+Alongside its premium features, the Series 2 also feels like a premium controller, weighing in at 345g.
 However, while we preferred this heavier, chunkier game pad, there were some in TechRadar HQ who found it too clunky.

 Where the Xbox Elite Wireless Controller Series 2 really shines is in its software and performance improvements.
 The Series 2 provides you with more customization options then ever, but this time it goes right down to system level.